 Recyclable material is collected and taken to a Material Recycling Facility (MRF) run by Pure Recycling in Ettington.
 The mixed material is segregated using magnets, optical sorting and other technology until the different materials are in separate waste streams.

-Materials are then transported to specialist reprocessing facilities in the UK where they are made into new products.
+Materials are then transported to specialist reprocessing facilities where they are made into new products.
 Examples of what your recycling could become are listed below:

 |paper||newspapers and telephone directories|

 |tins and cans||window frames, steel beams, engine parts|